Dougie's Linux Hints

 This is part of a series of articles on Red Hat Server Hardening .
 SSH is the usual means of accessing and interacting with a server.
 Unle...

 This is part of a series of articles on Red Hat Server Hardening .
-Once a user account has been created, the user's access to it can ...
+By creating different partitions, data can be separated and grouped....

 • Always Use Sudo